Which Plants Can I Grow in Seattle?

 Other Plants that Grow Best in Seattle

 Star Jasmine (Trachelospermum Jasminoides): The star-like flowers that are white and smell fantastic and give this plant its name bloom in late spring.
 An elegant, evergreen vine that can grow up to 6 feet in a season and loves to trellis composes the rest of this plant.
 By planting it near a porch rail, lattice, or other ladder-like structure, you’ll really see its wonderful growth!
-It can handle winters in Seattle just fine, and it also prefers bright, direct sunlight so long as the heat doesn’t get too intense, which makes it a great outdoor addition to gardens in the area!
+It can handle winters in Seattle just fine, and it also prefers bright, direct sunlight so long as the heat doesn’t get too intense, which makes it a great outdoor addition to a flower garden in Seattle.

 Salal (Gaultheria shallon): This plant truly looks like something you would see in a fantasy movie.
 The urn-shaped flowers that it blooms look nothing short of otherworldly, coming in pinks and whites and daintily covering the entire shrub during its blooming season.
 These flowers make way for the black fruits that birds and local wildlife love!
 Plant this shrub in sun to partial shade to ensure that it thrives!